)>

 </div>

-When an alert is dismissed, the element is completely removed from the page structure.
-If a keyboard user dismisses the alert using the close button, their focus will suddenly be lost and, depending on the browser, reset to the start of the page/document.
-For this reason, we recommend including additional JavaScript that listens for the closed.coreui.alert event and programmatically sets focus() to the most appropriate location in the page.
-If you’re planning to move focus to a non-interactive element that normally does not receive focus, make sure to add tabindex="-1" to the element.
+When the Bootstrap alert is dismissed, it is fully removed from the page structure.
+If a keyboard user closes the alert using the close button, their focus may be unexpectedly lost, and depending on the browser, it might be reset to the beginning of the page or document.
+Therefore, we recommend implementing additional JavaScript that listens for the closed.coreui.alert event and programmatically sets focus() to the most suitable location on the page.
+If you plan to move focus to a typically non-interactive element, ensure you add tabindex="-1" to that element.

 JavaScript behavior